Stoned Jesus Interview

 Well, the name at first was like “Stoned Jesus From The Outer Space” or something, kinda pun on stoner’s most obvious cliches like religion, weed, space and stuff.
 But later I realized that this may cause some problems – some people wouldn’t take our music seriously then.
 I don’t mind jokes and having fun, but music is always the most serious thing for me, so I shortened the moniker to “Stoned Jesus”.

-What do you remember from first sessions you had as Stoned Jesus?
+What do you remember from first jam sessions with the band?

 I’ll never forget them for sure!
 Me and my friend Nick, who took over bass guitar at first, were renting a flat with some other guys, rehearsing right where we lived using acoustic guitar and unplugged bass.
 We had no drummer back in those times, almost no live show opportunities, and the whole future seemed rather poor.
 Emotionally we were drained and devastated, and I guess this time, late 2009, was sometimes too tough for us.
 But I like experiences of that kind, they give you strength and power to overcome almost any kinds of hardships you are about to face.

-In 2010 you released your first album called First Communion on Solitude Records.
-I would like to know how it was recorded?
+In 2010 you released First Communion on Solitude Records.

 Hah, loads of funny things are happening before, during and after the shows!
 I remember slamming guys in Piter (how on earth can one slam during a slow long Stoner Doom riff???), spontaneous jams with other musicians that were just joining us during our performances, and stuff like that.
 The most interesting experience was that playing too often may harm the band, so half-a-year ago Alex and Nick decided to quit Stoned Jesus, and in those times we had 3-4 shows every month!
 Now with a new line-up (Vadim on drums and Sid on bass) we try to focus rather on quality than quantity.